Countering Malicious DeepFakes: Survey, Battleground, and Horizon: Detection of DeepFakes

 \subsection{Spatial based Detection}

-Recently, detecting fakes on the spatial domain is the most popular techniques adopted by existing studies for spotting fakes.
+Recently, detecting DeepFakes on the spatial domain is the most popular techniques adopted by existing studies.
 They observe various visible or invisible artifacts on the spatial domain for distinguishing real and fake.
 Figure~\ref{fig:spatial_sample} shows the potential of working on spatial domain for DeepFake detection.